michaelrse/mc_dc_activity/README.md

 ## Create Heroku App

 * login to Heroku: ```heroku login```
+* create Heroku app: ```Heroku create```
-* add a git remote to heroku: ```git remote add heroku <heroku-git-url>```
+* add a git remote to heroku: ```git remote add heroku <heroku-app-url>```
 * finally deploy app: ```git push heroku main```

 This should install the app to your heroku account.
 Inside Heroku there is a button called “open app”.
 It will serve the HTML to your browser.
-Feel free to check in the console if all the .js files have been loaded.
+Feel free to check in the developer tool if all the .js files have been loaded.

 ## Add Heroku vars